It’s a question that’s bound to go through the mind of every business school candidate at one point or another during the application process.

 Testing circumstances originally had to quickly change due to worldwide disruptions, but it's now possible to take both the GMAT and the GRE online.
 While there were some glitches with the online process in the beginning, this option has quickly become a very convenient way for many to still take the GMAT or GRE from the comfort of their own home and it's here to stay (unlike Covid….hopefully)!

-Before we jump into choosing the right test… Here are some GMAT and GRE myths you've probably heard
+Here are some GMAT and GRE myths you may have heard

 - Even if business schools admissions accept the GRE, they prefer the GMAT (not true and most business schools (including Harvard Business School) have spoken out directly against this myth)